Microsoft XP Updates

 I

 don't spend a lot of time testing.
-More often than not my own computer
+More often than not, my computer

 is fine after updates are applied.
 I suspect this is the